aws-quickstart/quickstart-compliance-pci-fsbp-remediation/README.md

 The AWS services used for these benchmarks are used in the following relationship:

-![CIS Benchmark Architecture Diagram] TODO
+![CIS Benchmark Architecture Diagram] (https://github.com/aws-quickstart/quickstart-enterprise-accelerator-cis-benchmark/blob/develop/assets/CIS_Benchmark_Architecture.png)

 The following preconditions must be met before the stack can be launched: